sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
 - [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.
 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
+- [Code Gym](https://codegym.cc/) : Learn Java by doing, Start coding from scratch.
+CodeGym is an online Java programming course with 1200 tasks.
+This is the best place for your practice in Java coding.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>